flexera-public/policy_templates/compliance/github/repository_admin_team/README.md

 ## What It Does

-This Policy Template gets all the repositories under GitHub.com Organization(s) and creates an incident if any do not have at least 1 Team assigned with `admin` role.
-When this requirement is in place, it's easy to identify the responsible owners / team for any given repository.
+This policy template reports on any repositories under the user-specified GitHub.com organizations that do not have any associated teams with the `admin` role.
+Optionally, it emails this report.

 ## Input Parameters

+- *Email Addresses* - A list of email addresses to notify.
-1. GitHub.com Organizations to check - Example: `flexera`
+- *GitHub.com Organizations* - A list of GitHub.com Organizations to check.
-1. Email address to send escalation emails to - Example: `noreply@example.com`
+- *Allow/Deny GitHub Repositories* - Whether to treat Allow/Deny GitHub Repositories List parameter as allow or deny list.
+Has no effect if Allow/Deny GitHub Repositories List is left empty.
+- *Allow/Deny GitHub Repositories List* - Filter results by GitHub repository, either only allowing this list or denying it depending on how the above parameter is set.
+Leave blank to consider all the GitHub repositories in the specified organizations.

 ## Policy Actions